Generated at: 2026-06-15 04:48:15

 • Accumulate knowledge, such as successful patterns and materials, to use as training resources

-• Reduced training costs through targeted, focused education
+• Reduced training costs through targeted, focused training

 SFA Implementation Challenge 5: Inability to Develop New Business